hpi-swa-teaching/PhidgetLab/Installation Sar File/ReadMe Installation.txt

 Installation:

 Install the Phidget libraries 1).
-To install the Phidget project in Etoys/Squeak drag the Phidget-EToys.sar file into your Etoys5 and click install SAR.
+To install the Phidget project in Etoys/Squeak drag the PhidgetLab.sar file into your Etoys5 and click install SAR.
 If you are not using Etoys5 on Windows, copy the PhidgetPlugin 2) into the folder which contains the Etoys/Squeak execution files.

 Compatibility: